 The 24/7 "always-on" connection between the accountants and their clients are essential in this day and age, allowing both parties to keep a close watch on potential problems as well as enabling accountants to provide timely advice to their clients.

-Benefits of having a cloud accounting system
+Benefits of having cloud accounting software

 Cloud accounting software eliminates the need for manual system installation.
 Users can tackle their day-to-day activities from any workstation, at any time.
 All data is also automatically saved in the cloud and can be quickly retrieved.